In Pursuit of Mastery

 So last year, my theme was in focus — to keep from getting distracted as I set up the rebranding of this website and move towards completing some goals I had.

 This year, I’m continuing to focus on those goals and continuing to move forward and avoid distraction, while striving towards mastery in a few areas of my life.

 I want mastery in my ability to connect and inspire through writing.

 I’ve been a writer from the time I could hold a pencil.
-I’ve taken classes.
-I’ve studied writing.
-I’ve practiced writing.
+To improve myself, I’ve taken classes and studied writing.
+I’ve even practiced writing.

 This year, I want to keep moving ahead towards mastery of writing.

 I’m pressing towards this goal not to be the best or win a prize, but for my readers.

 The more effective I am at writing, the better I’ll be able to help, educate, and inspire you.
 That’s a goal worth pursuing.